Navin82005/Space-Shoter/README.md

 - Pygame

 ## File Structure

- - SpaceShooter.py: Main game logic and loop.
+- **main.py:** Main game logic and loop.
- - buffermodule.py: Contains helper classes to buffer images for power-ups.
+- **buffermodule.py:** Contains helper classes for power-ups.
- - config.py: Handles loading and saving of high scores.
+- **config.py:** Handles loading and saving of high scores.
- - images/: Directory for image assets (spaceship, enemies, background, etc.).
+- **images/**: Directory for image assets (spaceship, enemies, background, etc.).
- - sounds/: Directory for sound assets (bullet fire, explosion, power-ups, etc.).
+- **sounds/**: Directory for sound assets (bullet fire, explosion, power-ups, etc.).

 ## Gameplay Instructions

- + Movement: Use the arrow keys (UP, DOWN, LEFT, RIGHT) to move the spaceship.
+- **Movement:** Use the arrow keys (UP, DOWN, LEFT, RIGHT) to move the spaceship.
- + Shooting: Press the spacebar to shoot bullets.
+- **Shooting:** Press the spacebar to shoot bullets.
- + Power-ups: Collect power-ups to gain special abilities or extra lives.
+- **Power-ups:** Collect power-ups to gain special abilities or extra lives.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Feedback

+We welcome your feedback!
+Please feel free to open issues or submit pull requests on our GitHub repository to improve the game.
+You can also contact us via email at your-email@example.com.

+---

+Enjoy the game!